uclalawcovid19behindbars/custodial_mortality_project/README.md

 * Type of death (e.g., suicide, homicide, accident, drugs/alcohol, illness, other);
 * Additional details about death including circumstances, cause of death, and/or details of illness (if illness is listed as type of death).

-Two years on, our project has gathered records on all-cause deaths in all state prison systems and the Bureau of Prisons (BoP).
+As of December 2022, our project has gathered records on all-cause deaths in all state prison systems and the Bureau of Prisons (BoP).
 We have gathered complete data up to the end of 2020 for 49 states and the BoP.
 Agencies provided different intervals of data on deaths in their facilities.
 Most state agencies, 42 in total, and the BoP, provided ‘individual-level’ data, meaning records that provide a specific date for each death.
 In many cases, other variables are tied to that death, like the name, race, or housing facility of the individual.
 Seven states provided data on prison deaths that were aggregated on a monthly basis.
 Two agencies provided data that were aggregated on an annual basis.

 Agencies also provided different variables for reported prison deaths.
 Thirty-nine states provided a name for individual deaths in their prisons.
 Forty-two states provided the facilities in which deaths occurred.
-Twenty-six states provided the sexes of decedents, and twenty-three states provided the races of decedents.
+Twenty-six states provided the sex of decedents, and twenty-three states provided the race of decedents.
 Thirty-six states provided descriptions of circumstances of deaths.
 We have created a [summary sheet](https://docs.google.com/spreadsheets/d/10STQkTWb3uW_CXVLmVZ5GQ6ppsRmMBZ2y1yd5_eclSI/edit#gid=0) demonstrating which variables are available by prison agency.
 As we collect more data, we will update this sheet accordingly.

 ## Time and Timing of Data Collection

 Data collection for this project began in June 2020 and is ongoing.
 For most states, our project has obtained records covering at least 2015-2020.
-For some states (NM) we have partial data for 2020 and are working with the agency to obtain complete records.
+For some states (NM) we have partial data for 2020 and we are working with the agency to obtain complete records.

 ## Data Validation and Quality Assurance